noblesamurai/node-simple-amqplib/README.md

 > Simple consuming and publishing from/to a RabbitMQ broker.

-Allows you to have any number of publish queues, one consume queue and to perform consume and publish operations.
+Declarative API to consume from a rabbitMQ queue and to perform publish operations.

 - Auto queue declaration & binding
 - Dead lettering support